 Adjudication process and criteria

 The StEAR Enhancement Fund Committee will review the proposals based on the eligibility, assessment and awarding criteria.
-The committee co-chairs will contact applicants to notify them of the decision and rationale, and announce approved proposals within four weeks of the deadline for applications.
+The committee co-chairs will contact applicants to notify them of the decision and rationale, and announce approved proposals by the key dates listed above.

 The Committee will ensure fair consideration of applications both campuses, from individuals and groups, as well as from students, faculty and staff community members.
 Any remaining funds will be carried over and into the general funding pool for redistribution the following year.